Lifting and Handling

 Check out Stair Lift Guru to see how much stair lifts cost.

 From manually operated stair climbers to electric seated, standing and perched stair lifts, there is a number options available.
 Many of which come with a variety of safety features including; an on/off key switch, safety sensors and an emergency stop button.

-To remain safe in an electric stair lift it’s vital that the operator has reasonable body strength and stability, and their weight doesn’t exceed 25 stone (160kg).
+To remain safe in an electric stair lift it is vital that the operator has reasonable body strength and stability, and their weight does not exceed 25 stone (160kg).